 Visit amazing Mousa Broch

 There’s an uninhabited island called Mousa, a little south of Lerwick.
 On a sunny day, why not take your children across to Mousa in the ferry from Sandsayre pier?
 Then, just a 20minute walk from the pier in Mousa is a massive, nearly intact Iron Age broch, a circular fortress, which stands 13m high.
 It is nearly 2,500 years old!
 Your children will love exploring this, and you can climb the stairs all the way to the top for a great view!
 There’s a hidden surprise in Mousa broch too – Storm Petrels nest in burrows within the walls, and if you place your ears to the walls you may be able to hear these amazing birds!

 Mousa is a lovely island, with seabirds and seals along the coast, plenty of great spots for a picnic and stony beaches to play on.

 Visit a Castle and let your imagination run riot!

-There are some great castles to visit in Shetland that’ll really get your children’s imagination fired up.
+There are some great castles to see in Shetland that will really get your children’s imagination fired up.
 Scalloway Castle was built in 1607 and it’s a beautiful tall building.
 It has a dungeon and a huge hall where great feasts must have been eaten.
 The man who owned it, Earl Patrick Stewart, was a bit of a rotter!